Maria Theresa of Spain: Physical

-She was also painted many times in her capacity as Infanta of Spain and then Queen of France.
-The most famous paintings of her are the portraits made by Diego Velázquez in the early 1650s.
-One of these paintings had been sent to Anne of Austria to show her what her young niece looked like.
-These portraits are exhibited in the greatest museums in the world such as the Metropolitan Museum of Art in New York, the Philadelphia Museum of Art and the Louvre in Paris.

 Legend of The Black Nun of Moret

-According to a hypothesis developed by 19th century writers, including Victor Hugo, Maria Theresa had an illegitimate daughter, a black nun named Louise Marie Thérèse and know as La Mauresse de Moret (The Black Nun of Moret).
+According to a hypothesis developed by 19th century writers, including Victor Hugo, Maria Theresa had an illegitimate daughter, a black nun named Louise Marie Thérèse and known as La Mauresse de Moret (The Black Nun of Moret).
 She claimed to be of royal blood and this woman received much honor from Louis XIV for a simple nun.
 The theory is that the Queen's third child, Marie-Anne of France, was black.
 The father was said to be a black dwarf of the Queen, "Nabo".
 To hide the scandal, the girl was declared dead but she was in reality entrusted to a convent.

 However, it is now accepted that Maria Theresa could not have been the mother of the Black Nun of Moret.
 Indeed, with the very strict and religious education she received, it was unthinkable for her to have a child with anyone other than the King.
 In addition, the births of queens took place in public, and no foreign ambassador mentioned a black girl.
 It is obvious that if the Queen had really given birth to a black girl, the news would have spread throughout Europe through these ambassadors.

 In reality, Marie-Anne was born following a very difficult delivery for the Queen.
 Following an argument with Louis XIV, she gave birth at only 8 months of pregnancy on 16 November 1664.
 The little princess, very frail and premature, was purple due to breathing difficulties (which is at the origin of the rumors that she was black).
 Mother and daughter were both victims of violent convulsions.
 It was then feared that both would die, and it was finally little Marie-Anne who died of a convulsion attack.

-Today, historians agree that the Black Nun of Moret was either an illegitimate daughter of Louis XIV or a child of black servants who was sponsored by the royal couple.
+Today, historians agree that the Black Nun of Moret was either an illegitimate daughter of Louis XIV or a child of black servants, who had been sponsored by the royal couple.